Ants and the Green Economy: Tiny Creatures, Big Impact

 2.1 Ants as Scavengers

 Ants are natural scavengers.
 They collect and consume dead insects, food particles, and organic waste from their surroundings.
 This activity helps clean the environment and prevents the spread of harmful bacteria, indirectly reducing disease risks.
 By maintaining cleanliness in nature, ants support ecological stability and human health.
+As a chemist, I am intrigued by the production of Formic Acid by many ant species.
+They use this organic compound not only for defense but also as a natural disinfectant for their nests.
+In the Green Economy, this reminds us that nature provides its own 'Antibiotics.'
+When ants scavenge, they are literally sanitizing the soil, preventing the buildup of pathogens that could otherwise harm our crops or livestock.

 2.2 Role in the Food Chain